-Spring is finally here and that means warmer and longer days to get outside!
-If you’re jumping into an outdoor project this season, take note of our new partnership with the Outdoor Power Equipment Institute of Canada (OPEIC).
-What exactly is notable you may ask?
-Well, through our partnership, electric outdoor power equipment is now accepted at ElectroRecycle collection sites across BC!
+Have seasonal storms left your yard a mess?
+Then take note of our new partnership with the Outdoor Power Equipment Institute of Canada (OPEIC).
+What exactly is notable you ask?
+Well, as a result of our partnership, electric outdoor power equipment is now accepted at ElectroRecycle collection sites across BC!

-So if you head outside with the intention of having that sweet smell of fresh-cut grass lingering in the air, only to find that your electric lawnmower didn’t survive the winter – bring it to an ElectroRecycle collection location near you!
-But electric lawnmowers aren’t the only equipment you can bring.
+So if you head out intending to give your hedge a good trim but your electric cutters are shot – bring them to an ElectroRecycle collection location near you!
+Moreover, electric hedge trimmers aren’t the only equipment you can recycle.
 Read on to learn more about our collaboration and the electrical outdoor items now accepted at ElectroRecycle’s 200+ drop-off locations!

 A B.C.
 Product Stewardship Team